 (c) Mathematics and Natural Sciences(9 units)

-(MATH208 is a required course.
+(MATH208 and PHYS101 are required courses.
 Other listed courses are suggested subjects.)

 |PHYS101||Introduction to Physical Sciences||(3)|

 |PHYS202(L)||Physics Lab –II||(3)|